Regression of binary network data with exchangeable latent errors: Simulation studies

-In the right panel Figure~\ref{fig:mle_sim}, when $\rho < 0.4$, the the BC-EM estimator of $\rho$ is closer to the MLE, $\hat{\rho}_{MLE}$, than the MLE is close to the true value of $\rho$.
-This fact suggests that the approximation error in estimating $\rho$ in the BC-EM algorithm is small when $\rho < 0.4$.
-Further, for $\rho < 0.4$, the raw MSE values shown in Appendix~\ref{sec:sim_bcem} illustrate that $\hat{\rho}_{BC-EM}$ may be slightly closer to the true $\rho$ than is $\hat{\rho}_{MLE}$.
-On the other hand, when $\rho = 0.4$, the approximation error of the BC-EM algorithm is larger than the MSE between the MLE and the true value of $\rho$.
-Indeed, the approximation error of the BC-EM algorithm grows as the value of the true $\rho$ grows in Figure~\ref{fig:mle_sim}.
-This trend and the similar trend in the left panel of Figure~\ref{fig:mle_sim} suggest that the approximations in the BC-EM algorithm degrade as the true value of $\rho$ grows, at least for $n=15$.
+In the right panel of Figure~\ref{fig:mle_sim}, the EMM estimator of $\rho$ is closer to the MLE, $\hat{\rho}_{MLE}$, than the MLE is close to the true value of $\rho$ for all values of $\rho$ examined.
+This fact suggests that the approximation error in estimating $\rho$ in the EMM algorithm is small.
+Further, the raw RMSE values shown in Figure~\ref{fig:mle_sim_2} illustrate that $\hat{\rho}_{EMM}$ may be as good an estimator of $\rho$ as is $\hat{\rho}_{MLE}$.
+The approximations in $\hat{\rho}_{EMM}$ appear to be stable over the range of $\rho$ values examined.
+Overall, since the degradation in performance of the EMM algorithm is most pronounced in estimation of $\beta$, we postulate that the degradation may be due to the approximations in computing $E[\epsilon_{jk} \mid \y]$ (see Appendix~\ref{sec:appx_beta}).